CarylThom/Light-Speed/README.md

 ### Imagery

-* The imagery included are - the background image, the tab favicon and a fontawsome icon on the start button.
+* The imagery included are - the background image, the tab favicon and an icon on the start button.
 ## Wireframes

 ![image](https://user-images.githubusercontent.com/95102264/160589979-1d8d411c-ba54-4620-8d90-5246b3df13b5.png)